Skip to content

 graph = builder.compile(checkpointer=checkpointer)

-# Without persistence (in-memory only)
+# Without persistence (stateless)

 graph = builder.compile()